 Officers who respond to many collision scenes deal with the chaos of the scene.
-There are vehicles, backed up traffic, ambulance and paramedics and most importantly the injured person or persons.
+There are vehicles, backed-up traffic, ambulance, paramedics, and most importantly the injured person or persons.
 In some cases, this could cause an officer to fail to fully and accurately complete an investigation.

 4. Lack of Follow-Up